 One of those early group members was Annie, who after self-medicating with cannabis for years for mental health, turned to medical cannabis after becoming a mother for the second time during a struggle with postpartum depression and found it made all the difference in her care.
 With diverse experience stemming from the pharmaceutical industry in advertising and training, Annie knew she had something valuable to contribute to the lives of cannabis-using mothers.

 The first meeting of Jordana and Annie came at the perfect time.
 Attitudes towards cannabis were different then; with cannabis prohibition came a taboo about using cannabis, and users were often categorized as lazy, unproductive hipsters.
 Never mind having these stigmas applied to mothers!
 As young mothers, working professionals, and medical cannabis users, together Jordana and Annie sought to put a new face to cannabis while being a useful resource for education and awareness around legal cannabis use.
-The Mothers Mary group was rebranded and was registered as a non-profit: a hub for support and access to unbiased information about cannabis in this new era of legalization.
+The Mothers Mary group was rebranded and was registered as a social enterprise: a hub for support and access to unbiased information about cannabis in this new era of legalization.

 Mothers Mary is a stigma-free zone, where women and mothers can connect to each other and share their stories about motherhood, while getting support and reliable information about cannabis from a supportive group of Ambassadors, cannabis educators, and cannabis industry partnerships.

 When Jordana and Annie aren’t working on Mothers Mary, they are taking care of their toddlers (both have two kids 3 and under!), maintaining their homes, spending time with their husbands, and working hard to pay the bills.